 Gastronomy travel and exploration

 As previously mentioned I have spent quite a long time traveling the world and exploring different cuisines.
 I was deeply touched by the wonders that I witnessed.
-Little did I know that the world holds such amazing beauty, like Blue Cave tour in Croatia.
+Little did I know that the world holds such amazing beauty, like Blue Cave trip in Croatia.
+I won’t go into details about it (in this post), but if you want to see more about it you can do it on the official trip page.
 Traveling is definitely worth every cent, as you don’t get to learn anywhere as much as you can learn in this way.
 Local cuisines gave me inspiration; local people taught me things that I would never be able to learn about.

 The best example is the Mediterranean cuisine.
 As industry professionals, we are always striving to achieve perfection.
 We are trying to make the craziest combinations of the ingredients in order to get a perfect dish.
-I arrived in the beautiful city on the Adriatic coast, and I was thinking to myself, what are the best things to do in Split.
+I arrived in the beautiful city on the Adriatic coast, and I was thinking to myself, what are the best things to do in Split, Croatia.
+I won’t go into too much details about it here, but in case you want to know more, here is a guide that geatures 48 things to see while in Split.
 I realized, there are small fisherman towns around so I visited one.
 I got a lesson about life, fishing, cooking, and an amazing glass of homemade wine.
 There were a few ingredients, and the presentation was perfect.
 We grilled freshly caught fish and served it with sea salt, homemade olive oil accompanied by a glass of the nicest wine.
 Simplicity, organic, natural ingredients, and sparkle of love is all you need for a perfect dish.

 Visual experience in the plate